Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 Safe Treasury Setup: Threshold, Signers, and Recovery Done Right

-• Threshold: ~2-of-3 small, 3-of-5 / 4-of-7 larger — no single key moves funds, one lost signer doesn't lock the treasury.
+• Threshold: roughly 2-of-3 for small treasuries, 3-of-5 or 4-of-7 for larger ones — so no single key moves funds and one lost signer does not lock the treasury.

 The threshold decision